What is Product Development Life Cycle Management?

-This is the stage where teams realize new products.
+This is the stage where teams realize new products, or entrepreneurs develop their first new products.
 We may also refer to this phase as the product development stage.
-Generally, products follow an orderly development stage that identifies customer needs, brainstorms product ideas, checks feasibility, designs the product, test markets new features, establishes product-market fit and pricing, validates the strategy, and launches the new product.
+Generally, products follow an orderly development stage that identifies customer needs, brainstorms product ideas, checks feasibility, optimizes user experience, designs the product, test markets new features, establishes product-market fit and pricing, validates the strategy, and launches the final product.

 Product managers and the product development team members work together in this first stage of the product life cycle to conceive, design and launch successful products with product features that clearly differentiate the product from its competitors.
 This workflow often includes project management in addition to product management (or product owners).

 In this stage Product Marketing Managers oversee the new product as it slowly gains brand awareness and market acceptance.
 If a product is successful it will have competition.
 The product owner must adjust marketing strategy, marketing campaigns, or distribution channels to meet competitive threats and retain market share.
 During this phase, marketing efforts can make or break the ultimate market share.